cloudflare/workers-honeycomb-logger/README.md

 ```

 You are now good to go.
 Read through the config section to see what else you can configure.
+If you run into any problems, here is a [full example of an addEventListener configured worker](https://github.com/cloudflare/workers-honeycomb-logger/blob/main/run/worker/src/index.js)

 #### Module syntax configuration